TestFlowLabs/pest-plugin-bridge/docs/reference/limitations.md

 Understanding what Pest Bridge Plugin can and cannot do helps you choose the right tool and avoid surprises.

-## Architectural Limitations

-### Single Browser Engine (Chromium)

-The plugin uses [pest-plugin-browser](https://github.com/pestphp/pest-plugin-browser) which currently only supports Chromium via Playwright.

-**What this means**:
-- No Firefox or Safari/WebKit testing
-- Cross-browser compatibility must be tested separately
-- Some browser-specific bugs may not be caught

-**Workaround**: Use Playwright directly for cross-browser tests, or run separate browser-specific test suites.

-### No Network Request Mocking

-Unlike Cypress or Playwright's native API, the plugin doesn't provide request interception.

-**What this means**:
-- Can't mock API responses
-- Can't test error states without backend changes
-- Can't simulate slow networks

-**Workaround**:
-- Create test endpoints in Laravel for error states
-- Use Laravel's HTTP fake in unit tests
-- Consider Playwright's `page.route()` for advanced mocking (requires direct Playwright access)

-### No Visual Regression Testing

-The plugin doesn't include screenshot comparison or visual diff tools.

-**What this means**:
-- Can't detect unintended visual changes
-- No pixel-perfect comparison
-- CSS regressions may go unnoticed

-**Workaround**: Integrate with visual testing tools like Percy, Chromatic, or BackstopJS.

 ## Database Limitations

 ### Transaction Isolation